-Published for the Gulf Oil Company, which was based in Pittsburgh before being bought by the Chevron Corporation, the Rand McNally map of Pittsburgh was very informative and showed in great detail the metropolitan area.
+Published for the Gulf Oil Company, which was based in Pittsburgh before being bought by the Chevron Corporation, the Rand McNally map of Pittsburgh was very informative and showed the metropolitan area in great detail.
 However, the most intriguing feature was the sightseeing tour that was printed on the downtown side of the map.
 The following is an updated version of the original tour that was printed in the 1963 map.

 PITTSBURGH'S tallest skyscraper, the USS Tower, has been selected as the starting point for the Sight-seeing tour of Pittsburgh.
 Its central location at the corner of Grant and Seventh in the downtown area, and the fact that it is such an outstanding visible landmark, make it an ideal point from which to start a tour.

 Leaving the USS Tower at the corner of 7th and Grant, you will follow 7th Avenue to William Penn Place; here making a left turn.
 The Koppers Building is directly across the street, and on the right is the Verizon Building which contains all of the equipment for downtown office circuits.
 You then pass the Harvard-Princeton-Yale Club and the former Alcoa Building, which is faced in aluminum.

 Continuing on William Penn Place you'll pass Mellon Square on your right.
 Into the heart of the Golden Triangle, it has brought the majestic beauty of trees and shrubs, erupting fountains and cascades accented by multi-colored light at night.
 Facing Mellon Square you will then pass the functionally slim 525 William Penn Place Building.